hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

       nfeatures = 5)
 ```

-We only specified 10 dimensions, but we could easily include as many as we wish to explore.
-It is often useful to look at the PCs and determine whether the genes driving them make sense for differentiating the different cell types.
-However, we won't use this method alone to choose the PCs to use for the clustering analysis.

 <p align="center">
 <img src="../img/PC_print.png" width="400">
 </p>

-The **elbow plot** is helpful when determining how many PCs we need to capture the majority of the variation in the data.
-The elbow plot visualizes the standard deviation of each PC. **Where the elbow appears is usually the threshold for identifying the majority of the variation**.
-However, this method can be a bit subjective about where the elbow is located.
+(b) The **elbow plot** is another helpful way to determine how many PCs to use for clustering so that we are capturing majority of the variation in the data.
+The elbow plot visualizes the standard deviation of each PC, and we are looking for where the standard deviations begins to plateau.
+Essentially, **where the elbow appears is usually the threshold for identifying the majority of the variation**.
+However, this method can be quite subjective.

-We will try the elbow plot using the top 40 dimensions:
+Let's draw an elbow plot using the top 40 PCs:

 ```r
 # Plot the elbow plot